kubecost/docs/multi-cloud.md

 ```

 ### AWS
-For each AWS Account that you would like to configure, create an Access Key for the Kubercost user who has access to the CUR.
+For each AWS Account that you would like to configure, create an Access Key for the Kubecost user who has access to the CUR.
 Navigate to https://console.aws.amazon.com/iam Access Management > Users.
 Find the Kubecost User and select Security Credentials > Create Access Key.
 Note the Access key ID and Secret access key.

 Gather each of these values from the AWS console for each account you would like to configure.